 Individuals involved in the transportation of hazardous materials on contiguous University property or over public roadways must be trained in Hazard Communication, or DOT Awareness, Security Measures, and Spill Response procedures, and in general vehicle loading practices.
 Training is at the time of assignment requiring transport of hazardous materials.

 Materials of Trade rules and regulations apply to transportation over public roadways.
-(See Section 5, Associated Documents, above.)
+(See Appendix A.)

-• Shipments of HM/DG
+3. Shipments of HM/DG.